mtbr29/llamaqwerty-builds-archive/README.md

 A build collection like no other.

 # Extra Links
-If you want a more detailed archive with even more links then [Check this out!](https://dl.dropboxusercontent.com/scl/fi/aq35cz69t5fetxw4xlmfs/Fortnite-Builds-Text-Archive-8.01.txt?rlkey=a69ngncjbr8e6uur4b0oy1aot&st=oxui4iap&dl=0)
+If you want a more detailed archive with even more links then [Check this out!](https://dl.dropboxusercontent.com/scl/fi/z2scdz9btf0fnqqyywqa3/Fortnite-Builds-Text-Archive-9.00.txt?rlkey=vssx6avyyxe6ys135iosxu3pg&st=qdroqasu&dl=0)

+Any builds listed with "EXC" means there are text archive exclusive links that don't appear here

 # Credits
 Thank you to the following archivists for maintaining most of the builds